thewca/wca-regulations/wca-regulations-2013.md

 ## <article-D><feet><solvingwithfeet> Article D: Solving With Feet

-- D1) Standard speed solving procedures is followed, as described in [Article A](regulations:article:A) (Speed Solving).
+- D1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
     - D1a) During the attempt, the competitor must sit in a chair, sit on the surface, or stand.
     - D1b) During the attempt, the competitor must only use his feet and the surface.
 Penalty: disqualification of the attempt (DNF).
 - D3) Starting the solve: